bevyengine/bevy/_release-content/migration-guides/compressed_image_saver.md

 bevy = { version = "0.19", features = ["compressed_image_saver_universal"] }
 ```

 Alternatively, keep using `compressed_image_saver` to get the new BCn/ASTC compression backend.
 This produces higher-quality output and supports a wider range of input formats, but does not support all platforms in a single file like UASTC does.
-We reccomend sticking to `compressed_image_saver_universal` when targeting the web.
+We recommend sticking to `compressed_image_saver_universal` when targeting the web.

 `CompressedImageSaverError` has a new variant `CompressionFailed`.
 If you were matching exhaustively on this enum, add a branch for it.